gigawhitlocks/emacs-configs/README.md

 Once this is done I need to install and configure any third party packages that are used in many modes throughout Emacs.
 Some of these modes fundamentally change the Emacs experience and need to be present before everything can be configured.

-<a id="org1b23629"></a>
+<a id="org3a4d4ad"></a>

 ## Package Installation and Configuration

-The `global-packages` function is responsible for installing packages with a large effect and which other packages are likely to depend.
+First I need to install packages with a large effect and which other packages are likely to depend.
 These are packages essential to my workflow.
 Configuration here should be config that must run early, before variables are set or language-related packages, which will likely rely on these being set.

-<a id="org1e29b3c"></a>
+<a id="org844cd54"></a>

 ### Install and Configure Treemacs

 Treemacs provides a neotree-like file tree on the left hand side of Emacs.
 I bind it to a global key to make it pop up, and add frequent projects to it manually on each machine.
-It has become essential to my workflow, especially for flipping between modes.
+It has become essential to my workflow, especially for flipping between projects.
 LSP is aware of it, too, which adds some really cool features likes function lists inside.
 Just wish I could adjust the width.

 ```emacs-lisp
 ;; left hand side tree view like neotree